ericmittler/casa_danesa/README.md

  * Eric, you created a separate github key for this that's in your .ssh directory.
  * There is a routes problem with jasminerice that you punted on.
 See https://github.com/rails/rails/issues/10100
+ * switched to using unicorn for Heroku therefore start the local webserver with the command:

+  foreman start